 - Double click a word to highlight it, hold the mouse down.
-Continue to highlight the following words by clicking any where on them.
+Continue to highlight the following words by clicking anywhere on them.

 - Double click a word to highlight it.
 Hold shift down and use the arrow key to tab right, highlighting more words.

-Create a hyperlink in WordPress
+Create a text link in WordPress

 With your text highlighted now click the WordPress LINK icon.

 A box appears, which displays a text field.

 To create a text link: